Unification of Albania and Kosovo

-The unification of Albania and Kosovo is a political idea, revived before and after Kosovo declared independence in 2008.
+The idea of unification of Albania and Kosovo has been floated before and after Kosovo declared independence in 2008.
 This idea has been connected to the irredentist concept of Greater Albania.
 As of the 2021 estimate, approximately 97% of the population of Kosovo are ethnic Albanians.

+Surveys show consistently high approval rates over time, with majorities in Albania and Kosovo favoring unification, including recent data from 2024 indicating overwhelming support in Albania and a clear majority in Kosovo.
+Despite this public sentiment, both governments uphold the existence of two independent states and prioritize Euro-Atlantic integration.
+Albania continues to play a key role as Kosovo’s main ally, providing essential political and diplomatic support for its international consolidation.